-- 1. Maha observed that traditions which concern a woman's honour, her safety and not 'courting trouble' by working late hours are a barrier to women's full participation in the work force (in the IT industry and beyond). - 2.
-Majeda claimed that community scrutiny is a barrier to women's advancement.
-She stated that 'society is small and closed, so everyone knows everyone else's business.
+- 1. Maha observes that traditions which concern a woman's honour, her safety, and not 'courting trouble' by working late hours are a barrier to women's full participation in the work force (in the IT industry and beyond). - 2.
+Majeda claims that community scrutiny is a barrier to women's advancement.
+She states, "...society is small and closed, so everyone knows everyone else's business.
 People gossip and this can harm a woman's reputation.
-Complications happen when women do actions against cultural norms'. - 3.
-In terms of IT education and empowerment, Fayza explained, 'I would love to continue my education, even though I am older now ... but my dreams need to be within the limits acceptable for the community.
-People talk, and this could affect our reputation'. - 4.
+Complications happen when women do actions against cultural norms." - 3.
+In terms of IT education and empowerment, Fayza explains, "I would love to continue my education, even though I am older now...but my dreams need to be within the limits acceptable for the community.
+People talk, and this could affect our reputation." - 4.
 Stereotypes and local cultural identities also play a role in women's empowerment or lack thereof.
-Along these lines, Hakmeh observed, 'Women's roles are usually associated with the kitchen'! - 5.
-Again, stressing the role that stereotypes and cultural constraints play on women's empowerment in Western Asia, Liana observed, 'Society perceives that women should not work but rather stay at home and take care of the house management, children and husband'. - 6.
-Safa added to Liana's observations when she stated, 'The women in my neighbourhood face challenges, and their biggest challenge is their husbands: husbands treat them as slaves, their wives have to spend their life cooking, washing clothes and taking care of children'. - 7.
-Rimah had a different opinion.
-She stated that women's advancement is limited by women themselves.
-She stated, 'The problem is within women themselves, because when a woman wants something she can achieve it.
+Along these lines, Hakmeh observes, "Women's roles are usually associated with the kitchen!" - 5.
+Again, stressing the role that stereotypes and cultural constraints play on women's empowerment in Western Asia, Liana observes, "Society perceives that women should not work but rather stay at home and take care of the house management, children and husband." - 6.
+Safa adds to Liana's observations when she states, "The women in my neighbourhood face challenges, and their biggest challenge is their husbands; husbands treat them as slaves, their wives have to spend their life cooking, washing clothes and taking care of children." - 7.
+Rimah has a different opinion.
+She states that women's advancement is limited by women themselves.
+She states, "The problem is within women themselves, because when a woman wants something she can achieve it.
 A woman is able to accomplish whatever she puts her mind to.
-Will and determination are the key'.
+Will and determination are the key."